Is Dropshipping Dead In 2021?

 This is why Quora and Reddit, the forums aimed on solving the most pressing everyday issues, are filled with questions like these:

-There is absolutely nothing wrong about these questions: they simply show that dropshippers-to-be are genuinely interested in the financial prospects of this business, and (unfortunately) lack information on the topic.
+There is absolutely nothing wrong with these questions: they simply show that dropshippers-to-be are genuinely interested in the financial prospects of this business, and (unfortunately) lack information on the topic.

 So, let’s go through the most common arguments these ‘experts’ use while talking about the future of dropshipping.